Back to ¡°Memory Booster of Regional Anatomy¡±

 All works for this book were supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (grant number 2014R1A1A2053405).

-We distribute this book as a portable document format (PDF) file regardless of commercial return.
+We distribute this book as a PDF file regardless of commercial return.
 Following is our copyleft policies: 1.
 The PDF file is downloadable on the homepage (anatomy.co.kr) without charge or registration.
 This electronic book can be printed to make a paper book as the users prefer.
-2. The clients are allowed even to upload the PDF file or its figures (including comics) on the web and so on in the case of non-commercial purposes.
-The same policy applies to other comics and Visible Korean products on the identical site (anatomy.co.kr).
-However, when utilizing the figures for public, we courteously ask that the source ¡°Memory Booster of Regional Anatomy (by MS CHUNG, BS CHUNG)¡± or the homepage ¡°anatomy.co.kr¡± is inscribed.
+2. The clients are allowed even to upload the PDF file or its figures on the web and so on in the case of noncommercial purposes.
+The same policy applies to other comics and Visible Korean products made by us.
+However, when utilizing the learning contents for public, we courteously ask that the source ¡°Memory Booster of Regional Anatomy (by MS CHUNG, BS CHUNG)¡± or the homepage ¡°anatomy.co.kr¡± is inscribed.

-We will gladly receive any comments and suggestions on this book by e-mail (email@example.com) of Min Suk Chung, the corresponding author.
+We will gladly receive any comments and suggestions on this book by e-mail (firstname.lastname@example.org) of Min Suk CHUNG, the corresponding author.
 We will take these feedbacks and reflect them in the next version of the book.
-This book will be annually revised, as we strive to step closer to a perfect book.
+This book is being annually revised, as we strive to step closer to a perfect book.